lamastex/scalable-data-science/gb/sds-2-2/062_DLbyABr_06-GenerativeNetworks.md

 > **ASIDE: Manifold Hypothesis**

 > The manifold hypothesis is that the interesting, relevant, or critical subspaces in the space of all vector inputs are actually low(er) dimensional manifolds.
-A manifold is a space where each point has a neighborhood that behaves like (is homeomorphic to) ${\Bbb R^n}$.
+A manifold is a space where each point has a neighborhood that behaves like (is homeomorphic to) $${\Bbb R^n}$$.
 So we would like to be able to move a small amount and have only a small amount of change, not a sudden discontinuous change.

 ------------------------------------------------------------------------

 The key feature of Variational Autoencoders is that we add a constraint on the encoded representation of our data: namely, that it follows a Gaussian distribution.
-Since the Gaussian is determined by its mean and variance (or standard deviation), we can model it as a k-variate Gaussian with these two parameters (${\mu}$ and ${\sigma}$) for each value of k.
+Since the Gaussian is determined by its mean and variance (or standard deviation), we can model it as a k-variate Gaussian with these two parameters ($${\mu}$$ and $${\sigma}$$) for each value of k.

 <img src="http://i.imgur.com/OFLDweH.jpg" width=600>
 <div style="text-align: right"><sup>(credit to Miram Shiffman, http://blog.fastforwardlabs.com/2016/08/22/under-the-hood-of-the-variational-autoencoder-in.html)</sup></div>